Aciéries de Longwy: Inter-war period 1918–39

 Dreux remained in charge of Aciéries de Longwy until he retired in 1919 and was succeeded by his son, Edouard.

 After Edouard died prematurely in 1923 he returned to run the operation for another ten years.

 After World War I (1914–18) there was a ten-year reconstruction period, starting with reopening of the iron mines in 1919.

 About a third of the equipment that the Germans had taken during the war was recovered and reinstalled, and in 1920 two blast furnaces, a Thomas converter and a rolling mill started operation.

 Following this, new equipment was installed to bring up capacity to prewar levels by 1924.

 From 1925 to 1929 the facilities were upgraded and expanded.

 Blast furnaces with capacity of 300 tons per day gave the steelworks annual capacity of 760,000 tons of pig iron and steel.

 Immediately after the war Aciéries de Longwy and its partners founded the Sociéte Lorraine Minière et Métallurgique to take over the Röchling steelworks at Thionville and 40% of the Röchlingische Eisen und Stahlwerke in the Saar.

 However, the French now had far greater steel making capacity than was needed domestically, and were unsuccessful in penetrating the German market.

 Further, the Germans developed new sources of iron ore to eliminate dependence on Lorraine, and used coal from the Ruhr for their own steel industry, depriving the Lorraine foundries of this crucial source of fuel.

-This led to the occupation of the Ruhr in January 1923, and eventually to a settlement in which the French obtained a sufficient supply of Ruhr coal.
+This led eventually to a settlement in which the French obtained a sufficient supply of Ruhr coal.

 In the 1930s the Aciéries de Longwy owned four iron ore mines, and was part-owner of four more.

 The Thionville plant was purchased in 1933.

 In 1939 the company had nine blast furnaces in Port Sec, Prieuré and Moulaine.